jon6fingrs/immich-dl/README.md

 ## Features

 - Download images by **person ID**, **album ID**, or from the general pool.
-- Validate downloaded images for resolution, aspect ratio, and avoid single-color images.
+- Validate downloaded images for resolution, aspect ratio, screenshots
 - Safety checks for the download directory.
 - Configurable via YAML, environment variables, or command-line flags.
 - Log rotation for efficient debugging.